Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Experimental Details

 \subsection{Detailed Settings for Chronosymbolic-cover}

-The Chronosymbolic-cover setting mainly covers the following experiment: 1) different expansion strategy of zones (e.g., do not expand at all, small or large limit of size, etc.); 2) different dataset configuration (e.g., whether to enable queue mode on the positive and negative dataset, the length of the queue, how we deal with tentative data samples); 3) different strategies on scheduling the candidate hypothesis described in Section \ref{tab:cand}.
+The Chronosymbolic-cover setting mainly covers the following experiment: \begin{enumerate} \item[1.]
+Different expansion strategy of zones (e.g., do not expand at all, small or large limit of size, etc.); \item[2.]
+Different dataset configuration (e.g., whether to enable queue mode on the positive and negative dataset, the length of the queue, how we deal with tentative data samples); \item[3.]
+Different strategies for scheduling the candidate hypothesis described in Section \ref{tab:cand}; \item[4.]
+Different DT settings in Appendix \ref{sec:learner_ext}. \end{enumerate}